jupyterhub/jupyterhub/docs/source/getting-started.md

 # Getting started with JupyterHub

-This document describes some of the basics of configuring JupyterHub to do what you want.
-JupyterHub is highly customizable, so there's a lot to cover.

-## Installation

-See [the readme](https://github.com/jupyterhub/jupyterhub/blob/master/README.md) for help installing JupyterHub.

 ## Overview

 JupyterHub is a set of processes that together provide a multiuser Jupyter Notebook server.